Jasper-Hewitt/Wind_project/README.md

 df = df.iloc[:index]
 ```

+### todo
+- re-insert the answers into chatGPT and ask it to summarize the answers into one cohesive summary.
+- read article on judging GPT summaries (dashboard).
+- play around with different prompts, see if results get any better.

 **optional adjustments:**
 - try to drop "第327次會議中" from the last two questions and see what the results are.
 - use different queries for Sbert